Tools for Identifying, Selecting, and Implementing Evidence-Based Interventions

 A primary objective of the GP IDeA-CTR is to facilitate the translation of ideas and research findings across the translational spectrum from discovery science to population health applications.
 A key area in advancing dissemination and implementation science is the identification of relevant evidence-based interventions.
 The following resources are designed to assist researchers that are interested in moving research from T2 to T3/T4 in the translational spectrum.
 This page is not intended to be an index of all existing resources.
 If you have recommendations for resources to add to our list email email@example.com.

-RTIPs is a searchable database of evidence-based cancer control interventions and program materials and is designed to provide program planners and public health practitioners easy and immediate access to research-tested materials.
-Includes programs from National Cancer Institute (NCI), Substance Abuse and Mental Health Services Administration (SAMHSA), and Centers for Disease Control and Prevention (CDC).
+Evidence-Based Cancer Control Programs (EBCCP) is sponsored by the National Cancer Institute (NCI).
+EBCCP is a searchable database of evidence-based cancer control programs and is designed to provide program planners and public health practitioners easy and immediate access to program materials.

 A searchable database of research on evidence-based programs and effective practices.
 Innovations describe the activity, its effect, how the innovator developed and implemented it, and other information.
 Quality Tools are practical tools can be used to assess, measure, promote, and improve the quality of programs and services.